 - Determining the right down payment amount: A purchase calculator can help you determine the down payment you need.
 There are minimum down payments for various loan types, but even beyond that, a higher down payment can mean a lower monthly payment and the ability to avoid mortgage insurance.

 - Whether you should rent versus owning a home: When deciding whether to rent or buy, you have to know how much you need for a down payment.
 You should also determine whether owning a home will be cheaper or require you to pay more when looking at the monthly cost of homeownership.
 A mortgage calculator can help you determine this.

 The Bottom Line

-If you’re ready to take the next step and get started, you can do so online with Rocket Mortgage® by Quicken Loans®.
+If you’re ready to take this next step, and begin the home buying process, you can start your mortgage application online with Rocket Mortgage® today.

 Property Tax Exemptions: Seniors, Veterans And Others Who Qualify